jalagon/Course-Project-Human-Recognition/README.md

 3. CodeBook.md - Describing all variables and summaries calculated, along with units and other relevant information
 4. ActivityRecognitionSummaryTidy.txt - a copy of the tidy dataset created by run_analysis.R

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).
-1..
-2.
-3.
-4.

 Project uses data from:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012